Why should I enter my book to the Sarah Maguire Prize?

-The original-language poet is originally from Africa, Asia, Latin America or the Middle East, but currently resides outside of these areas.
+The original-language poet is originally from outside Europe, but currently resides within Europe.
 Is a translation of their work still eligible?

-The translator of the book is from and/or based outside of Africa, Asia, Latin America or the Middle East.
+The translator of the book is from and/or based outside of Europe.
 Is my book still eligible?

 It is the origin of the original-language poet which decides the eligibility of a book.
 The translator can be from or based anywhere in the world.

-My book has multiple translators, or includes the work of bridge translators.
+My book has multiple translators, or includes translations working from literal/bridge translations.
 Is my book still eligible?